We should probably talk a little bit about canned salmon.

 Sockeye (oncorhynchus nerka), or red salmon, are often thought to be the most flavorful variety.
 It accordingly commands a much higher price (even in cans) but when you’re using it in an application where you want something to taste like salmon, it’s probably the best option among canned salmon.

-at least one source says that, in a blind taste test, people expressed a slight preference for pink.
+(That said, at least one source says that, in a blind taste test, people expressed a slight preference for pink.
 I’m not impressed; people who grew up eating Miracle Whip think Miracle Whip is what mayonnaise is supposed to taste like.
 It doesn’t make Miracle Whip good mayonnaise.
 All that taste test proves is that people eat more cans of pink salmon at one-third the price than they do red salmon.)

 You can’t miss the filets in the seafood case–they are bright red, mostly because the sockeye consume krill and other shrimp that contain a compound called astaxanthin, which may improve cholesterol levels.
 Mature sockeyes average about eight pounds and go up to about 15.